AndrewOhyara/css-custom-vscripts/README.md

 IncludeScript("name_of_the_file", your_scope)
 ```
 ## NOTE
-Most of these files are independent and don't require anything.
-Not even cs_custom_functions.nut
+- Most of these files are independent and don't require anything.
+Not even "cs_custom_functions.nut".
+- You may need notepad++ to open ".nut" files.